mlsmall/NLP-Multi-Labeled-Text-Classification/README.md

 At the end we achieved an accuracy of 72% vs a validation set.
 The confusion matrix for all 14 classes is as follows:

 ![alt text](https://github.com/mlsmall/NLP-Multi-Labeled-Text-Classification/blob/master/cm.png)

+## Tokenization

+The first step of processing the texts go is to split the raw sentences into words or tokens.
+The easiest way to do this would be to split the string on spaces, but we need to be smarter:

+- we need to take care of punctuation
+- some words are contractions of two different words, like isn't or don't
+- we may need to clean some parts of our texts, if there's HTML code for instance